MSUSEL/msusel-pique-vendor/README.md

 # msusel-pique-vendor
+msusel-pique-vendor is a project developed during the summer of 2021 for the National Science Foundation Research Experience for Undergraduates at Montana State University.
+It was developed by Ernesto Ortiz and Eleanor Mengel under the direction of Dr. Derek Reimanis.
+The present document gives the background to the project, and then it describes how to run the system.

+# Introduction: security quality assessments
+The goal of this project is to produce quality models that can be used to perform security quality assessments for projects written in the C programming language.
+A quality model is a definition of different software characteristics that may be used to describe its quality.
+This definition is given to the pique platform, along with the path to static analysis tools, and a repository of C language projects that are to be used for benchmarking.
+A model derivation process is then run in pique, and this outputs a quality model that is ready to perform security assessments for C language projects.

-msusel-pique-vendor is a project developed as a National Science Foundation Research Experience for Undergraduates, at Montana State University, in the summer of 2021. msusel-pique-vendor is an extension of msusel-pique.
-It allows users to derive quality assessment models and perform security quality assessments for projects written in the C programming language.
-The security analysis is performed using the flawfinder and cppcheck static analyzers for the C language.
+msusel-pique-vendor is an extension of msusel-pique, it extends the pique libraries to create a working system for C security quality investigation.
+The security analysis is performed using the flawfinder and cppcheck static analyzers for the C language which are used as tools for the pique-vendor platform.

-## Introduction: msusel-pique
+## msusel-pique: origin and structure
 msusel-pique is a fork of the QATCH project found from QuthEceSoftEng's [GitHub](https://github.com/AuthEceSoftEng/qatch) and [Website](http://softeng.issel.ee.auth.gr/).

 This fork modifies QATCH to behave more like a library by modularizing code, introducing maven project structure, removing GUI elements, removing main methods, and having all methods be language and tool agnostic.